 Can I Prepay My Loan?

 Yes, and notwithstanding the very low interest rate, you should if you can afford to do so.
-PPP lenders are not permitted to levy prepayment penalties or any other charges for payments made ahead of schedule.
+PPP lenders are not permitted to levy prepayment penalties or any other charges for loan payments made ahead of schedule.

 The true scale of the COVID-19 pandemic’s economic impact will only become apparent in hindsight.
 That said, the skyrocketing unemployment rate, near-cessation of international travel, and collapse in demand at U.S. restaurants and retailers provide stark glimpses of its extent.
 While PPP unquestionably provided thousands of businesses with sorely needed support and probably saved many from bankruptcy, it wasn’t by itself sufficient to turn the tide.